 Lean Project Management Techniques

-Some Lean management techniques don’t necessarily translate well to project environments like Six Sigma; some of them do like DAMIAC, Agile Project Management, KANBAN, Plan – Do – Review that is a scrum methodology.
+Some Lean management techniques don’t necessarily translate well to project environments like Six Sigma; some do like DAMIAC, Agile Project Management, KANBAN, Plan – Do – Review that is a scrum methodology.

-There is a number of methodologies and techniques to implement lean project management.
+There are several methodologies and techniques to implement lean project management.
 Careful observation can help one is to choose.

 Here is the list of all the lean methodologies.